tonypnode/prom_node_exporter/README.md

 * Install the exporter
 * configure the exporter
 * set it up as a service
-* Update the prometheus server to scrape the new host
+* Update the prometheus server to scrape the new host (don't think this is needed if you are doing service discovery)
 * validate

-hows it gonna do that... not sure yet, but it fucking will!!!

 ### References
 * https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-on-ubuntu-16-04